gswack/my-ci-cd-pipeline/README.md

 See the LICENSE file for full details.

-## Contributions
+## 🤝 Contributions
 Contributions are welcome and appreciated!
 If you'd like to improve this project, feel free to:

-Fork the repository
+- Fork the repository
-Create a new branch (git checkout -b feature-name) Make your changes
+- Create a new branch (`git checkout -b feature-name`)
+- Make your changes
-Submit a pull request
+- Submit a pull request

 Please ensure your code follows the existing style and passes all tests before submitting.